CristianBarragan/CoffeeBean/docs/02-Architecture/Principles.md

 above — stable guidance for anyone implementing a new provider, transport, or generator stage.

-> This document captures the fundamental engineering principles that guide every architectural and implementation decision within CoffeeBeanery.
+> This document captures the fundamental engineering principles that guide every architectural and implementation decision within Foundgine.
 These principles are intentionally long-lived and should remain stable even as individual implementations evolve.

 ---

 ### Introduction

-CoffeeBeanery is designed around a simple idea:
+Foundgine is designed around a simple idea:

 > **Move complexity to compile time so runtime can remain simple, deterministic, and fast.**